-- EPS is the light weight and excellent eco-friendly insulation material compare to the conventional materials available in the market since;
+- EPS is the light weight and excellent eco-friendly insulation material contrary to the conventional materials available in the market for the reasons mentioned below:

-- It is low cost material with high R value.
+- It is a low-cost material with high R value.

-- It is Green product , Meets and Excels LEED standards (Leadership in Energy and Environment Design)
+- It is a green product; it meets the LEED standards (Leadership in Energy and Environment Design)

-- Life cycle assessment (LCA) of EPS from Manufacturers to disposal supports the environmental impact benefits of EPS for sustainable building & development.
+- Life cycle assessment (LCA) of EPS from manufacturing to disposal supports the environmental impact benefits of EPS for sustainable building & development.

-EPS can be used as good impact sound insulation material due to its unique resilient property, high energy and shock absorption properties.
-According to the test conducted by BASF its dynamic stiffness ranges from 43-66 MN/M3 at a frequency of 74 to 91 HZ.
+EPS can be used as good impact sound insulation due to its unique properties of high-energy and shock absorption.
+According to the test conducted by BASF, its dynamic stiffness ranges from 43-66 MN/M3 at a frequency of 74 to 91 HZ.

-Major Criteria’s like dwindling oil reserves & fossils, Rapid growing world population, increased demand in energy per capita, Escalation in energy cost, Greenhouse gas emission and Impact on Global warming issues had enlighten the growing and grown countries to save & conserve the energy since “Energy saving equals to Energy Producing”.
+Major causes like dwindling oil reserves and fossils, rapid population growth, increased demand of energy per capita, elevated energy cost.
+The mentioned reasons in addition to the Greenhouse gas emissions and their impact on Global warming issues have enlightened both developed and developing countries to save & conserve the energy since “Energy saving equals to Energy Producing”.

 Though energy cost to the public are subsidized by the Government in certain countries (countries like GCC) it became Government’s top most priority to study the various ways & means to cut down the cost of energy.
 As a results of varies studies, statistic and researches conducted by the Government authorities it has been proved that the total energy consumed by the huge Industries and Factories are negligible in comparison with energy consumed by the modern Buildings.